 Visit one of the largest parish churches in England, and one of the great wool churches of the Cotswolds, built from the prosperity of the wool trade.
-Look out for the two bronze statues designed by Rodney Munday, of St John Batist and Virgin and Child, recently installed in niches on the church tower.
 The south porch, which adjoins the Market Place, was built around 1500 as an office for the Abbey, and later became a town hall.

 The remains of the Hospital and Chantry of St John the Evangelist, founded in the 12th century by Henry 11.